-“Due to a revolution in clot removal technology and advanced brain imaging, when a patient with an acute ischemic stroke gets to a UH emergency room within 24 hours of experiencing symptoms, they still have a good chance for a complete recovery when their MRI shows brain tissue is still salvageable,” says Dr. DeGeorgia.
+“Due to a revolution in clot removal technology and advanced brain imaging, when a patient with an acute ischemic stroke gets to an emergency room within 24 hours of experiencing symptoms, they still have a good chance for a complete recovery when their MRI shows brain tissue is still salvageable,” Dr. DeGeorgia says.
 “At that point, we take the patient to the cath lab and open the blocked artery to remove the clot.”

 This new stroke procedure – called mechanical thrombectomy – is now protocol at UH as the result of the DAWN study, of which UH was a major participant.

 “The study showed that a stroke patient’s own physiological clock matters more than the clock on the wall,” Dr. DeGeorgia says.